Danmei: Background: Censorship of pornography and LGBTQ fiction

 Despite its popularity, danmei media is a frequent target of legal action by the Chinese government because it "breaks two social taboos in one shot: pornography and homosexuality."
-Pornography is illegal in China, although the exact laws regarding its possession and distribution are blurry, and danmei literature with explicit sex scenes is unambiguously classified as pornography.
+Pornography is illegal in China, although the exact laws regarding its possession and distribution are blurry, and danmei literature with sex scenes deemed particularly explicit is classified as obscenity.
 Since 1998, when the Chinese Communist Party began the Great Firewall project, Internet users in China have been at least partially blocked from online access to sexually explicit content, though many danmei writers and fans, like other Internet users, have found ways to bypass the Great Firewall.

 Homosexuality itself was decriminalized in China in 1997, but since 2007, China's National Radio and Television Administration (NRTA) has nonetheless deemed depictions of homosexuality subject to censorship.
 It is also illegal in China to profit from the sale of "obscene materials", and earning more than ¥250,000 from the sale of literature deemed obscene can result in life imprisonment.
 Vague legal definitions of "obscenity" and "abnormal sexual behavior" may result in greater scrutiny and censorship of even non-explicit queer literature.